 Even extraordinary leaders can overlook the necessary steps to ensure their decisions get put into practice and stay on track.

 The forgetting curve is a constant threat to execution.

 Key items subject to the forgetting curve include those most basic to your business:

 - Core focus (your “Why” mission and niche)

-- Core business processes like hiring and onboarding new employees, invoicing and collections, paying bills, generating sales leads, handling a customer complaint, opening a new account, maintaining production equipment or even preventing attacks from malicious emails.
+- Core business processes like hiring / onboarding of new employees, invoicing and collections, paying bills, generating sales leads, handling a customer complaint, opening a new account, maintaining production equipment or even preventing attacks from malicious emails.